Why Are Mugshots Public Record?

-Are mugshots public record?
+Are all mugshots public record?
 Allow us to explain…

 The easy truth of the situation is that our government reveals excellent transparency in regard to the criminal background of people.
 In years past you would have to visit a local county courthouse in order to acquire legal documents such as a mugshot, arrest records, or criminal history report.
 However, nowadays, it has become all too easy.
 Even the law enforcement agencies and law enforcement agency websites have direct access to criminal investigation records, arrest records, and mugshots online.

 Virtually anybody with $10 and an online connection can find your house address, telephone numbers, email address, and plenty of other private pieces of info including criminal charges, arrest records.
 But in regards to mugshots, as a result of the notorious sites such as BustedMugshots or even Mugshots.com.
 It’s become too easy to find another individual’s mugshot online.

 Let us dive into the background behind how this happened and where your personal information and criminal charges may be hiding out on the dark web.

 Request a Free Consultation